anuarun1/UCBerkeley_AIML_PracApp2/README.md

 - The hypothesis is the general population may not necessarily be in sync with the national economy and may not influence personal decisions.

-The data shows that there is no significant improvement with this model.
+The table below shows that there is no significant improvement with this model.

 ### Decision Tree Probability Threshold Tuning